MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/plan-system-requirements.md

 ## Upgrade sequence
 If you're upgrading an installation of System Center 2012 R2 Operations Manager or System Center 2016 - Operations Manager that is integrated with one or more System Center components, it's important that you upgrade in the following order.

-1. Orchestrator - if you have the Operations Manager integration pack installed to support runbooks that perform automation against your Operations Manager management group.
+1. Orchestrator - if you've the Operations Manager integration pack installed to support runbooks that perform automation against your Operations Manager management group.
-2. Service Manager - if you have configured the connectors to import alert and configuration item data of objects discovered and monitored from Operations Manager.
+2. Service Manager - if you've configured the connectors to import alert and configuration item data of objects discovered and monitored from Operations Manager.
-3. Data Protection Manager - if you have configured the central console to centrally manage your DPM environment.
+3. Data Protection Manager - if you've configured the central console to centrally manage your DPM environment.
 4. Operations Manager
-5. Virtual Machine Manager - if you have configured integration with Operations Manager to monitor the health of your VMM components, the virtual machines, and virtual machine hosts.
+5. Virtual Machine Manager - if you've configured integration with Operations Manager to monitor the health of your VMM components, the virtual machines, and virtual machine hosts.

 ## Hardware requirements

 Use this information to evaluate if your hardware environment is ready to support the installation of or upgrade to System Center 2016 - Operations Manager and higher, considering the minimum hardware requirements for processor, RAM, and disk space.
-You should use the information here whether you are deploying one or multiple components.
+You should use the information here whether you're deploying one or multiple components.
 For more specific information to help plan the amount of infrastructure needed for a new Operations Manager deployment, refer to the [Operations Manager 2012 Sizing Helper](https://www.microsoft.com/download/details.aspx?id=29270).

 > [!NOTE]
 > While the Operations Manager 2012 Sizing helper hasn't been updated to reflect the 2016 and higher release of Operations Manager, the information provided is still valid to help you estimate for your design requirements.
 However, the number of UNIX/Linux computers per management and gateway server, as noted in the **Unix or Linux Monitoring** section isn't correct.
 The number of UNIX/Linux computers per server has increased and is noted in the monitored item capacity table earlier in this article.